Jewish religious movements: Samaritanism

 Today, Samaritans must officially undergo a formal conversion to Judaism in order to be considered Jewish.
-One example is Israeli TV personality Sophie Tzedaka, who was raised Samaritan and converted to Judaism at the age of 18.
+One example is Israeli singer and actress Sofi Tsedaka, who was raised Samaritan and converted to Judaism at the age of 18.

 Sects in the Second Temple period

-Prior to the destruction of the Second Temple in 70 CE, Jews of the Roman province of Judaea were divided into several movements, sometimes warring among themselves: Pharisees, Sadducees, Essenes, Zealots, and ultimately early Christians.
-Many historic sources such as Flavius Josephus, the New Testament and the recovered fragments of the Dead Sea Scrolls, attest to the divisions among Jews at this time.
+Prior to the destruction of the Second Temple in 70 CE, Jews of the Roman province of Judaea were divided into several movements, sometimes, these movements warred among themselves: Pharisees, Sadducees, Essenes, Zealots, and ultimately early Christians.
+Many historic sources such as Flavius Josephus, the New Testament and the recovered fragments of the Dead Sea Scrolls, attest to the divisions among Jews at that time.
 Rabbinical writings from later periods, including the Talmud, further attest these ancient schisms.

-The main internal struggles during this era were between the Pharisees and the Sadducees, as well as the early Christians, and also the Essenes and Zealots.
-The Pharisees wanted to maintain the authority and traditions of classical Torah teachings and began the early teachings of the Mishna, maintaining the authority of the Sanhedrin, the supreme Jewish court.
-According to Josephus, the Sadducees differed from the Pharisees on a number of doctrinal grounds, notably rejecting ideas of life after death.
+The main internal struggles during this era were the struggles between the Pharisees and the Sadducees, as well as the struggles between the early Christians, the Essenes and the Zealots.
+The Pharisees wanted to maintain the authority and traditions of classical Torah teachings and to achieve this goal, they began the early teachings of the Mishna, maintaining the authority of the Sanhedrin, the supreme Jewish court.
+According to Josephus, the Sadducees differed from the Pharisees on a number of doctrinal grounds, notably, they rejected the belief in life after death.
 They appear to have dominated the aristocracy and the temple, but their influence over the wider Jewish population was limited.
 The Essenes preached an ascetic way of life.
 The Zealots advocated armed rebellion against any foreign power such as Rome.
 All were at violent logger-heads with each other, leading to the confusion and disunity that ended with the destruction of the Second Temple and the sacking of Jerusalem by Rome.
 The Jewish Christians were the original Jewish followers of Jesus.
 The radical interpretation of Moses' Law by Jesus' disciples and their belief he is the Son of God, along with the development of the New Testament, ensured that Christianity and Judaism would become distinctively different religions.

 Rabbinic Judaism

-Most streams of modern Judaism developed from the Pharisaic movement, which became known as Rabbinic Judaism (in Hebrew Yahadut Rabanit — יהדות רבנית) with the compilation of the Oral Torah into the Mishna.
-After the Bar Kokhba revolt and the destruction of the Second Temple the other movements disappeared from the historical record, yet the Sadducees probably kept on existing in a non-organized form for at least several more decades.
+Most streams of modern Judaism developed from the Pharisaic movement, which became known as Rabbinic Judaism with the compilation of the Oral Torah into the Mishna.
+After the Bar Kokhba revolt and the destruction of the Second Temple in 70 CE, other movements (aside from Samaritanism) disappeared from the historical record.
+However, the Sadducees probably continued to exist in an unorganized form for at least several more decades.